merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 This article explains basic steps of installing anvi'o using rather conventional methods.

-Please post a comment down below if you have any questions about the installation.
-You may want to consider opening an <a href="https://github.com/meren/anvio/issues">issue</a> for more technical problems.
+Please consider opening an <a href="https://github.com/meren/anvio/issues">issue</a> for technical problems, or join us on Slack if you need help:

+{% include _join-anvio-slack.html %}

 <div class="extra-info" markdown="1">